Family Services - ADAMH Board of Franklin County

 Who We Are

-Being a patient at PrimaryOne Health means you will be treated as a “whole person”—emotionally and physically.
-This approach helps you and your family achieve wellness and improve your overall health.
-One of the ways they do this is by offering behavioral healthcare to all of their patients who receive medical, dental and/or vision care at one of their centers.
-As a Federally Qualified Health Center, they serve all residents of Central Ohio, insured (including Medicaid and/or Medicare) or uninsured.
+Being a patient at PrimaryOne Health means you will be treated as a “whole person”— emotionally and physically.
+This approach helps individuals and families achieve wellness and improve overall health.
+One of the ways they do this is by offering behavioral health care to all of their patients who receive medical, dental and/or vision care at one of their centers.
+As a Federally Qualified Health Center, they serve all residents of central Ohio, insured (including Medicaid and/or Medicare) or uninsured.
 PrimaryOne Health also has Certified Application Counselors that can assist those who are eligible.

 Mental Health Treatment